TEAMS for Medical Missions

 Yes we do!
 Along with doctors and nurses each J-Team needs pharmacists, a patient screener, a clinic clerk, teachers (of children), builders, and encouragers.

 Along with our medical team, we have teachers who lead devotions in the public schools and then minister to the children in the clinic.
 Our encouragement team is made up of pastors, evangelists, prayer warriors, and people with the gift of encouragement.
 Our building team builds a house during the week for someone in need.

-Unfortunately, no. J-Teams are limited to a maximum of 20 people (including leadership from the home office) who are college age or older.
+Generally speaking, if your child hasn't graduated from high school yet, then the answer is no. However we are willing to speak with you about your specific situation.
+Our J-Teams are limited to a maximum of 23 people (including leadership from the home office) and usually all are college age or older.
 Many J-Teamers work in areas requiring professional training - doctors, nurses, pharmacists.
-Other members will need to be proven in hard work for long hours and in situations requiring efficiency and teamwork.
-While not always "skilled" - builders, for example - J-Teamers have good potential in the areas where they will be functioning.
-There are many organizations that have developed programs especially for youth or families.
-We will be happy to furnish a list of such agencies upon request.
+Other members will need to be proven in their ability to work for long hours and in situations requiring efficiency and teamwork.

 On Saturday, you will arrive in Montego Bay, Jamaica and drive from there to your ministry location.
 You will return to the USA on the following Sunday - a nine day trip.